KittyGiraudel/site/_posts/2012-11-27-css-colors.md

 - A percentage from 0% (black) to 100% (white)
 - An integer value from 0 (black) to 255 (white); 255 is the range of a 8-bit byte
 - A float number from 0 to 1 (0.58935); it’s more like a theoretical approach **unavailable in CSS**
-- A large integer 10, 16, 24, 32, 48 or even 64-bit units, but clearly that's **unavailable in CSS**
+- A large integer 10, 16, 24, 32, 48 or even 64-bit units, but clearly that’s **unavailable in CSS**

 So, summarized, we end up with two different ways to display CSS colors with the `rgb()` function: percentages and integers between 0 and 255.
 Let’s illustrate this with an example, shall we?